serradane/serradane/README.md

 ### Hi there 👋
-This is my Personal Website.
-You can use it as a template, that's what I also did.
-Simple, minimalistic.

 <!--
 **serradane/serradane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.